cybozu-go/meows/docs/user-manual.md

 ```

 If you want to use a Personal Access Token (PAT), create a PAT following [the official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-Then you need to set the `repo` scope to the token.
+Then:
+- Set the `repo` scope, if you want to use a repository-level runner.
+- Set the `admin:org` scope, if you want to use an organization-level runner.

 And create a secret as follows: